How good are you at spotting something phishy going on?

 Sure, there are some technical smarts we can put in place to help you recover from clicking the wrong email.
 And you’ll see more of them below.

-But with 1 in 3 data breaches last quarter due to human error, it’s important you learn how to spot the difference between a genuine email and a deceitful one, so you don’t give away the keys of the castle to the devious rascal.
+But with human error leading the statistic for data breaches, it’s important you learn how to spot the difference between a genuine email and a deceitful one, so you don’t give away the keys of the castle to the devious rascal.
 Take a look at this example below:

 - Before considering anything else, are you expecting to hear from the organisation?
 If not, it’s a good idea to be overly cautious.
 And if you’re in doubt, just hit delete.
 It’s unlikely you’ll end up in as much trouble for deleting a genuine email than you would for opening the wrong one.